learnlatex/learnlatex.github.io/index.md

 ## How the examples work

 To support your learning, the site includes lots of examples.
-In [Lesson 2](en/lesson-02) we will talk about how you use LaTeX both on-line and with a local installation on your own PC.
+In [Lesson 2](en/lesson-02) we will talk about how you use LaTeX both online and with a local installation on your own PC.
 To get you started, we have set up our examples so you can edit and run them _in the page_ they are on.
-We have also linked them to [Overleaf](https://www.overleaf.com), one of the most popular on-line LaTeX editing sites.
+We have also linked them to [Overleaf](https://www.overleaf.com), one of the most popular online LaTeX editing sites.
 But don't worry, you can also use the examples on your own machine.

 Our examples are based around using an up-to-date LaTeX installation.
 They